balladeer/effective-enigma/burrow/story_overview.md

 _OneSentence_: Sase finishes a shift at his new job while the reader learns about the War and this station's brittle neutrality.

 ## Scene Goal
-*Goal*: leave Shipyard, find comfort.
+*Goal*: escape the discomfort of the Shipyard

-Sase finishes a shift at the Hungry Ape -- he doesn't have to go to detention.
-His goal is to be comfortable.
-Normal is hanging out w/ Ágdá.
-He wants to feel normal.
+Sase finishes a shift at the Hungry Ape.
+His goal is to be comfortable: normal is hanging out w/ Ágdá.

-In a big cafeteria near the shipyards

 ## Crucible
-- He dislikes being so near all of the visiting soldiers: they wear bright clothing, speak loudly, and carry themselves with energy.
+- He dislikes being so near all of the visiting soldiers: they wear bright clothing, speak loudly, and carry themselves with energy beyond his comfort.
-- This was supposed to be a slow shift, but he didn't know so many soldiers were
+- This was supposed to be a slow shift, but he didn't know so many soldiers had arrived
-- He dislikes the harsh electric lights they use here in the shipyard (preferring the bioluminescence of his home deeper in)
+- He dislikes the harsh electric lights they use here in the shipyard (preferring the bioluminescence of his home inside the moon-mined rock)
 - His voice is not heard:
 	+ Regular customers don't listen to him, much less Soldiers
 	+ Doiay treats Sase's worries as laziness